humb1e1989/AImaginationBoost/README.md

 # AImaginationBoost
-> This repo will record the **chatGPT prompts** I will provide my justification about the prompt and its result.
-The prompts are both in ***Chinese and English***. <br>
-> I divide the repo into serveral part, providing sources and my own practice for nowadays AI tools.
+> This repo will include the collections of the AI Tools and the prompts engineering for those tools.
+All the material of this repo is either from the open source website that I consider to be effective or my own practice.